VIC.GOV.AU | Policy and Advisory Library

 • replacing carpet or vinyl

-As part of this process, the VSBA receives a detailed report, scope of works and quote from the Programmed.
-Based on the eligibility criteria listed below, the VSBA reviews the reinstatement quote and determines whether to fund any reinstatement works.
+As part of this process, the VSBA receives a detailed report, scope of works and quote from the Make-safe Program.
+Based on the eligibility criteria listed below, the VSBA reviews the reinstatement quote and determines whether to fund and coordinate any reinstatement works.

 When the VSBA has completed its assessment, the school will be notified via email.
-The VSBA aims to inform schools of their Reinstatement approval or declination within 10 days of the initial make-safe completion.
+The VSBA aims to inform schools of their assessment outcome within 10 business days of receiving the reinstatement quotation.
 This may vary as works are assessed on a case-by-case basis.
+Schools are welcome to contact the Response Programs Unit while this assessment is underway to seek an update or request further information.

 Eligibility criteria

-Where damage to a school facility is severe enough to warrant reinstatement, the VSBA will determine a school’s eligibility based on whether:
+Where damage to a school facility is severe enough to warrant reinstatement, the VSBA will determine a school’s eligibility to have the work funded by the VSBA based on:

-• the safety of students and staff is at risk
+• the level of risk to safety of students and staff or the school community

-• the damage has been caused by an incident or event
+• if the damage has been caused by an incident or event that occurred on the school’s site

 • the school has insufficient funds from all sources (including in reserves) to fund the repair work.
 Assessment of funds includes: